 The location of each item of property is included in the University inventory records.
 Current location records must be maintained so that any item can be located for inspection or inventory purposes within a reasonable time.
 When property is temporarily idle or placed in storage, the department must provide adequate protection from damage or loss.
 Property must be protected when moved.

 Departments should make adequate provisions for the physical security of the property in their custody.
 Areas containing equipment should be locked after business hours or at other times when not in use.
 Special precautions should be taken for high-value, portable items.

 3.3.1.
 Theft of Property

-Departments must immediately report the theft of any inventoried equipment to the University of New Mexico Police Department, the office of Inventory Control, and the Department of Safety and Risk Services.
+Departments must immediately report the theft of any inventoried equipment to the University of New Mexico Police Department (along with the serial numbers and UNM tag numbers), the Office of Inventory Control, and the Department of Safety and Risk Services.
 Unexplained disappearances and losses must be reported to the office of Inventory Control as soon as possible following the discovery of the loss.
-For more information, refer to "Casualty and Liability Insurance Claims" Policy 6150, UBP.
+For more information, refer to UAP 6150 ("Casualty and Liability Insurance Claims").

 3.3.2.
 Precious Metals and Sensitive Items